anapaulabtanaka/anapaulabtanaka.github.io/projects/ref.md

 <br>
 <br>
 ### Subgraph simulation 💻
 An example of subgraph simulation using Graph Recurrent Neural Netwroks and Denoising Diffusion Probabilistic Models.
 Method proposed by Straubhaar et al. 2024.
-Applied for this work with subgraphs from the Tsanfleuron fracture network:
+Applied in this work with subgraphs from the Tsanfleuron fracture network:
 <img src="./anim_2D.gif" alt="animation">